DHTMLX/docs-spreadsheet/docs/api/spreadsheet_deletecolumn_method.md

 ### Description

-@short: removes a column from the spreadsheet
+@short: Removes a column from the spreadsheet

 ### Usage